abiddiscombe/whereabouts/README.md

 [ GET ] Returns a list of available classes on which searches can be filtered.

 ### `/features`
-[ GET ] Returns a GeoJSON FeatureCollection consisting of features matching one of the following search methods:
+[ GET ] Returns a GeoJSON FeatureCollection matching one of the following search methods:

 - **Radius** - `?radius=lng,lat,distance`
 *Specifying a distance (in meters) is optional, the value must be an integer between 1 and 1000.
 The default distance value is 1000.*